AsheshPinisetti/SDAI_PROJ2/README.md

 Bird Sound Classification: The application predicts the bird species from the audio file.

 ## Online Access
-Deployment on Heroku
+Deployment on Render
-The deployed application can be accessed at Heroku-App-URL.
+The deployed application can be accessed at [Render-App-Url](https://sdai-proj-app2.onrender.com).

 ## Local Access